peterhaldbaek/cdbs/README.md

 ------------

-Feel free to contribute with pull requests if things are not working as you expected or if you have any improvements.
+Feel free to contribute with pull requests if things are not working as you expected or if you have any improvements or suggestions.
 Contact me directly or cc me on the issue or pull request since I will probably not notice your request otherwise.